Let's give people more options to travel actively in cities.

 The design of cities, for a long time, had been seen as delivering better health outcomes and now we are in a position where the design of a lot of cities is actually delivering bad health and we need to change that.

-I’m on the board of the Center for Active Design in New York which was one the early organisations which really got into how we use urban design to deliver healthier environments and integrate activity into everyday urban planning.
+I’m on the board of the Center for Active Design in New York which was one the early organizations which really got into how we use urban design to deliver healthier environments and integrate activity into everyday urban planning.

-One of the first things that Center for Active Design did was change the building regulations in New York so that people could actually see stairs in offices when they arrived at reception.
+One of the first things that Center for Active Design did was change the building regulations in New York so that people could actually see stairs in offices when they arrived at the reception.
 I think if you go into most modern office buildings you can’t find the stairs anywhere.
 Even if you go up one floor you have to go up in the lift.
 This new regulation has radically changed things and introduced movement into office buildings.

 That’s a powerful solution for individual buildings, but how do you build these things into your city planning – both in terms of new city planning, and then how do you adapt existing cities to do that?